apitable/apitable/docs/contribute/developer-guide.md

 ## Where is the API documentation?

-the api document local access address is http://localhost:8081/api/v1/doc.html
+You can access the API documentation by starting a local server:

+1. The documentation address for the Backend server is: http://localhost:8081/api/v1/doc.html

+2. The documentation address for the Room server is: http://localhost:3333/nest/v1/docs

+If you are interested in cloud service API interfaces, you can also directly access the online API documentation at https://developers.apitable.com/api/introduction.

 ## How to set the limitation of widget quantity in dashboard?
-(Default 30)

-It is needed to add .env configuration, and restart backend server.
-``
-DSB_WIDGET_MAX_COUNT=xx
-``

-## Can I improve the API query rate limit?
-(Default 5)
+(30 by default)

-Yes, You can configure it in the .env file.
+This can be achieved by setting the `DSB_WIDGET_MAX_COUNT` parameter in the `.env` file.
-But, we recommend you don't set it too large due to the performance problem.

-## Can I improve the API query batch tasks?
-(Default 10)
+## Can I increase request rate limit of the API?
+(5 by default)

+In the `.env.default` file of `room-server`, there are two parameters that can adjust request frequency:

+1. You can set `LIMIT_POINTS` and `LIMIT_DURATION` to indicate the number of requests that can be made in a unit time period.
+Where LIMIT_POINTS is the number of times and LIMIT_DURATION is the duration, measured in seconds.

+2. You can set the parameter `LIMIT_WHITE_LIST` to set a separate request frequency for specific users.
+Its value is a JSON string, and its structure can refer to `Map<string, IBaseRateLimiter>`.

+## How to increase the number of records inserted per API call?
+(10 by default)

+This can be achieved by setting the `API_MAX_MODIFY_RECORD_COUNTS` parameter in the `.env.default` file of `room-server`.

 ## How to upgrade to the newest release version?